 Brush the dough with melted butter.
 Yum.

-Combine brown sugar, granulated sugar and cinnamon in a small bowl and stir to mix.
+In a small bowl, combine brown sugar, granulated sugar and cinnamon in a and stir to mix.

 Cover the entire surface with the cinnamon and sugar mixture.